ncahill89/starter-academic/content/publication/AMOC/index.md

 # Publication name and optional abbreviated publication name.
 publication:  J. Quaternary Sci.

-abstract: The Atlantic Meridional Overturning Circulation (AMOC)-one of Earth’s major ocean circulation systems-redistributes heat on our planet and has a major impact on climate.
+abstract: The Atlantic Meridional Overturning Circulation (AMOC)-one of Earth's major ocean circulation systems-redistributes heat on our planet and has a major impact on climate.
 Here, we compare a variety of published proxy records to reconstruct the evolution of the AMOC since about AD 400.
 A fairly consistent picture of the AMOC emerges: after a long and relatively stable period, there was an initial weakening starting in the nineteenth century, followed by a second, more rapid, decline in the mid-twentieth century, leading to the weakest state of the AMOC occurring in recent decades.

 tags: []